Artificial Intelligence at Duquesne

 Since the release of generative artificial intelligence (AI) tools such as ChatGPT in 2022, the use of AI has grown considerably, and its impact is being compared to some of the most significant technological advancements of our time.
 However, AI is not without limitations, and institutions across the globe are grappling with how to integrate these tools ethically, safely, and effectively.

-In Duquesne University’s latest strategic plan, the University pledged to pursue the following imperative: “Duquesne will identify bold pathways to offer students the knowledge and skills they will need for productive and fulfilling lives and careers in the 21st century.”
+In Duquesne University’s latest strategic plan, the University pledged to pursue the following imperative: “Duquesne will identify bold pathways to offer students the knowledge and skills they will need for productive and fulfilling lives and careers in the decades ahead.”
 To prepare students for the world beyond graduation, it is increasingly clear that Duquesne should explore ways to incorporate artificial intelligence in the teaching and learning process.

 Over the past academic year, the Office of the Provost worked with Duquesne's faculty-based Artificial Intelligence Committee and other campus groups to develop the framework for the University’s response to artificial intelligence.
 This page highlights those efforts and offers guidance for faculty and students on various topics related to AI's applications in teaching and learning.